 Speed up your operation

 Up-selling customers is a great way to boost revenue.
 So is improving turn times to open up more bookings.
 OpenTable helps achieve this by automatically releasing inventory based on turn times allocated to party sizes.
-But POS integration helps you enhance that even further by showing the tables likely to leave earlier.
+But POS integrations help you enhance that even further by showing the tables likely to leave earlier.

-With an OpenTable POS integration, for example, when a guest pays their bill, that data is fed from the POS back to the OpenTable system.
+With an POS integrations, for example, when a guest pays their bill, that data is fed from the POS back to the OpenTable system.
 This makes it easier to identify how soon that table will be available to seat other guests.

 Ang explains that for bookings that look like they use the table for shorter durations than expected, the hosts can update the turn times on OpenTable.
 “This enables us to open up further bookings online as tables become available throughout the service,” Ang says.